MSD Medical Outreach Program

 We are a member of the Partnership for Quality Medical Donations (PQMD), an alliance of NGOs and medical product manufacturers dedicated to raising the standards of medical donations in order to meet the needs of underserved populations and disaster victims around the world.
 Members of PQMD are committed to bringing measurable health impact by setting quality standards, disseminating knowledge and influencing policy.

 Each year, participating NGOs can order fully dated medicines of their choice from the company’s current product line, up to an annually authorized amount.
 Through this approach, the partners can receive a sustained and predictable supply of needed medicines, crucial to the effective planning of their ongoing humanitarian programs.
 The most commonly requested medicines help treat cancer and chemotherapy side effects, diabetes, high blood pressure, respiratory problems, and fungal or bacterial infections in developing countries where people do not otherwise have access to these medications.

 Donations of our pharmaceuticals and vaccines are also made throughout the year in response to requests from our partners to address some additional needs of specific programs around the world.
 We also offer products to our partners proactively, based on available supply, for use in their ongoing humanitarian programs.

 Disaster and emergency relief

-Throughout 2018, the donations of our medicines and vaccines provided immediate and ongoing assistance to those affected by hurricanes, earthquakes and other natural or manmade disasters in India, South America, the Caribbean and the United States (including Puerto Rico and the U.S. Virgin Islands).
+Throughout 2019, the donations of our medicines and vaccines provided immediate and ongoing assistance to those affected by hurricanes, earthquakes, wildfires and other natural or manmade disasters in Africa, South America, the Caribbean and the United States (including Puerto Rico and the U.S. Virgin Islands).